 An impairment loss on goodwill is determined by assessing the recoverable amount for each cash-generating unit or group of cash-generating units to which the goodwill relates.

-As of March 31, 2022 and December 31, 2021, the Scotiabank Group did not recognize impairment losses on non-financial assets.
+As of September 30, 2022 the Scotiabank Group has recorded a goodwill impairment losess.
+As of December 31, 2021, the Scotiabank Group did not recognize impairment losses on non-financial assets.

 J. Intangible assets